MrBitBucket/reportlab-mirror/README.txt

 bitmap image generation capabilities. http://www.reportlab.org/ftp/win32-dlls/

 (3) Built distributions (e.g. windows .exe)

 We are starting to experiment with these.
-At the time of the writing (Sep 11 2008), distutils builds selff-installing EXEs but fails to copy some of the needed resources such as fonts.
+At the time of the writing (Sep 11 2008), distutils builds self-installing EXEs but fails to copy some of the needed resources such as fonts.
 If we get this working we'll put up the relevant installers and people using them will not even see this README.